hhkaos/awesome-arcgis/arcgis/products/README.md

+Here you will find some products we have built which can be:
+* Extended: you can add more functionality
+* Configurable

 # App Builders
 ArcGIS has many different type of users, GIS traditional users are great building and curating content but in many times they are not able to write their own apps.